 - For best results apply with a spreader

 - May scorch the grass if applied incorrectly

 Liquid feeds need to be diluted with water.
-They should be applied to the lawn using a watering can with a fine rose or a liquid-fertilizer spreader.
+They should be applied to the lawn using a watering can with a fine rose or a liquid-fertiliser spreader.

 Back To Contents